isomerpages/mlaw-corp/_covid19/08-withdrawal-notification-for-relief.md

 ##### Step 3 #####
 (This only applies if a party had previously lodged the Notification for Relief to obtain a stay or dismissal of court or arbitral proceedings, which is covered in [here](/covid19-relief/memorandum-of-notification).)

-The party who had previously [lodged a copy of the Notification for Relief](/covid19-relief/memorandum-of-notification) with the court or arbitral tribunal must update the court or arbitral tribunal of the withdrawal of the Notification for Relief by submitting a Memorandum of Service of the Notice of Withdrawal within 2 working days after completing Step 1.
+The party who had previously [lodged a copy of the Notification for Relief](/covid19-relief/memorandum-of-notification) with the court or arbitral tribunal must update the court or arbitral tribunal of the withdrawal of the Notification for Relief by submitting a Memorandum of Service of Withdrawal of Notitication for Relief within <b>2 working days</b> after completing Step 1.

-To submit a Memorandum of Service of the Notice of Withdrawal with the Court, you have to file the document in the proceedings via eLitigation under "Other Hearing Related Request ".
-If you are represented by a lawyer, you may ask your lawyer to do the filing.
-If you are unrepresented, you may file the document at the LawNet Service Bureau located at the Supreme Court.